ArunRavindranK/portal-live/bankezy/bankezy/bankezy-features/payment/initiate-payment/api-specification/payment-initiation-api.md

 Transaction type Example : IAP (InApp Payment)
 {% endswagger-parameter %}

-{% swagger-parameter in="body" name="recurringPayment" type="boolean" required="false" %}
+{% swagger-parameter in="body" name="recurringPayment" type="boolean" %}
 This value can be true if user want to enable recurring payment
 {% endswagger-parameter %}

-{% swagger-parameter in="body" name="RecurringPaymentDetails.subscriptionDesc" required="false" %}
+{% swagger-parameter in="body" name="RecurringPaymentDetails.subscriptionDesc" %}
 If recurring payment enable. this field is mandatory.
 {% endswagger-parameter %}

-{% swagger-parameter in="body" name="RecurringPaymentDetails.subscriberName" required="false" %}
+{% swagger-parameter in="body" name="RecurringPaymentDetails.subscriberName" %}
 If recurring payment enable. this field is mandatory.
 {% endswagger-parameter %}

-{% swagger-parameter in="body" name="RecurringPaymentDetails.subscriberId" required="false" %}
+{% swagger-parameter in="body" name="RecurringPaymentDetails.subscriberId" %}
 If recurring payment enable. this field is mandatory.
 {% endswagger-parameter %}

-{% swagger-parameter in="body" name="RecurringPaymentDetails.maxAmount" type="long" required="false" %}
+{% swagger-parameter in="body" name="RecurringPaymentDetails.maxAmount" type="long" %}
 If recurring payment enable. this field is mandatory.
 {% endswagger-parameter %}

-{% swagger-parameter in="body" name="RecurringPaymentDetails.minAmount" type="long" required="false" %}
+{% swagger-parameter in="body" name="RecurringPaymentDetails.minAmount" type="long" %}
 If recurring payment enable. this field is mandatory.
 {% endswagger-parameter %}

-{% swagger-parameter in="body" name="RecurringPaymentDetails.variablePayment" type="boolean" required="false" %}
+{% swagger-parameter in="body" name="RecurringPaymentDetails.variablePayment" type="boolean" %}
 If recurring payment enable. this field is mandatory.
 {% endswagger-parameter %}

-{% swagger-parameter in="body" name="RecurringPaymentDetails.topUpAmount" type="long" required="false" %}
+{% swagger-parameter in="body" name="RecurringPaymentDetails.topUpAmount" type="long" %}
 If recurring payment enable. this field is mandatory.
 {% endswagger-parameter %}

-{% swagger-parameter in="body" name="RecurringPaymentDetails.expiryDate" required="false" %}
+{% swagger-parameter in="body" name="RecurringPaymentDetails.expiryDate" %}
 If recurring payment enable. this field is mandatory.
 {% endswagger-parameter %}

-{% swagger-parameter in="body" name="CardFee.creditCard" type="long" required="false" %}
+{% swagger-parameter in="body" name="CardFee.creditCard" type="long" %}

 {% endswagger-parameter %}

-{% swagger-parameter in="body" name="CardFee.debitCard" type="long" required="false" %}
+{% swagger-parameter in="body" name="CardFee.debitCard" type="long" %}

 {% endswagger-parameter %}

-{% swagger-parameter in="body" name="CardFee.prepaidCard" type="long" required="false" %}
+{% swagger-parameter in="body" name="CardFee.prepaidCard" type="long" %}

 {% endswagger-parameter %}

-{% swagger-parameter in="body" name="CardFee.general" type="long" required="false" %}
+{% swagger-parameter in="body" name="CardFee.general" type="long" %}

 {% endswagger-parameter %}